polyneme/csv-ld/README.md

 ## Data Consumers

 A CSV-LD file is still just a CSV file, so a data consumer can simply ignore the "extra" headers rows.
+Each of the "extra" header rows is prefixed by a "#" and a space, so that popular parsers can recognize these rows as "comment" lines and skip to the "real" header row, e.g. `pandas.read_csv(...,comment="#")` for the popular Python `pandas` data-processing library.
 They could also click any link in the column-spec header to learn more about how to interpret the data in that column.
 If they have access to a CSV-LD processor, they can use it to validate the data and/or convert it to another format like JSON (i.e., JSON-LD).

 ## Data Stewards